NOLab/Webpage/index.md

 * * *

 # News:
+- **2024-07-01 Welcome Enzo**

+ Enzo Sichi, a second year student from IOGS joined the lab for a summer project on SHG modeling with Marie-Claire Shanne-Klein

 - **2024-04-30 HDR defended**

 I defended my "Habilitation a Diriger des recherches" on « Nonlinear Magic in the Biosciences: Multiphoton and Super-resolution Microscopy ».